atomone-hub/genesis/README.md

 from this AtomOne hub.

-The term "minimal" refers not to the totality of functionality offered by all the chains and shards hosted by ICS1.5, but rather the design of the root shard of the AtomOne hub and its core economics and business plan and its responsibilities; sometimes confusingly referred to as simply "the hub".
-A "minmal hub" should be understood in this context; so smart contract systems and VMs would not belong on the minimal hub, but they are exactly what ICS1.5 is meant to enable on AtomOne.
+The term "minimal" refers not to the totality of functionality offered by all the consumer chains hosted by ICS1.5, but rather the design of the root and core shards of the AtomOne hub, the tokenomics of hub, its business plan, and its responsibilities; sometimes confusingly referred to as simply "the hub".
+A "minimal hub" should be understood in this context; so smart contract systems and VMs would not belong on the minimal hub, but they are exactly what ICS1.5 is meant to host on AtomOne.

-The key goal is to always distinguish what is the necessary core owned by AtomOne, in order to enable all within reason that is not core.
-The hub's root shard, IBC, and ICS1.5 implementation should stay minimal and only perform what is specified in the Founding Documents, or amended to the living AtomOne Constitution.
-The business plan of the hub must be strictly limited to what is defined in these documents.
+We must always take care to distinguish what is core AtomOne as opposed to the fast functionality offered by consumer chains that are hosted on AtomOne.
+The hub's root shard, IBC, and ICS1.5 implementations must stay minimal and only perform what is specified in these Founding Documents, or must be amended to the living AtomOne Constitution.
+The business plan of the hub must likewise be strictly limited to what is defined in these documents.
 All other functionality can be hosted on top of the ICS1.5 hosting layer.

+The powers not delegated to the AtomOne hub by the Constitution, nor prohibited by it to the consumer chains, are reserved to the consumer chains respectively, or to the people.

 We also need to take care to be explicit about who or what governing body is responsible for which ICS1.5 shards or chains.
 The ones that are owned and